Mainers dig out, dry out from blizzard, just in time for a deep freeze

 “Extremely cold temperatures are expected to set in tonight and continue through the weekend,” the agency said.
 “Concerns today include heating fuel needs, flooding, snow removal safety and extremely cold temperatures.”

-The temperature is expected to drop to about 5 below zero in Portland on Friday night, with wind child of minus 24 degrees, according to the National Weather Service.
+The temperature is expected to drop to about 5 below zero in Portland on Friday night, with a wind chill of minus 24 degrees, according to the National Weather Service in Gray.
 Portland’s high temperature on Saturday is expected to be only 4 degrees, before dropping to 12 below zero Saturday night.

 Despite blizzard conditions and flooding Thursday afternoon, the Cumberland County Emergency Management Agency in Windham had yet to receive any damage reports late Friday morning.